HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

     10. Save your changes.
     11. Click **Apply**.
     12. Click **Save** to save the changes to the master configuration.
-    13. Stop and restart the HCL Portal server.
+    13. Stop and restart the HCL DX server.